Below are the Notice of Privacy Practice notifications for the following physician groups.

 You always retain the option to withhold or withdraw consent from obtaining health care services via the Service.
 If you decide that you no longer wish to obtain health care services via the Service, it will not affect your right to future care or treatment, nor will you risk the loss or withdrawal of any program benefits to which you would otherwise be entitled.

-Patient access to all medical information transmitted during a telemedicine interaction is guaranteed by the provider and copies of this information are available at stated costs, which shall not exceed the direct cost of providing the copies.
+Patient access to all medical information transmitted during a telemedicine interaction is guaranteed by the physician and copies of this information are available at stated costs, which shall not exceed the direct cost of providing the copies.

 All existing confidentiality protections apply.